MediaComem/comem-webdev/subjects/npm/README.md

 <!-- slide-column 40 -->

 The `package-lock.json` also contains the precise versions of the packages you installed.
-That way, your entire team can reproduce the same package structure as on your machine.
+That way, your entire team can reproduce the exact same package structure as on your machine.

 <!-- slide-column -->